 Rob Gleasure is an Associate Professor at the Department of Digitalization at Copenhagen Business School.
 He received his PhD from University College Cork in 2013 and his interests include crowds/online communities, distributed collaboration, design, and neuroIS.
 Rob employs a range of qualitative and quantitative methods and is especially interested in exploring how systems can be designed to leverage intuition and interpersonal learning for social good.

-Andreas Blicher is a Postdoc at the Department of Digitalization at Copenhagen Business School.
+Andreas Blicher is a postdoc at the Department of Digitalization at Copenhagen Business School.
 He holds a PhD in psychology from University of Copenhagen.
-His PhD bridges the areas of cognitive and clinical psychology and focuses on the mechanisms of selective attention in anxiety and depression.
-His current research investigates the interplay between information systems and emotional contagion employing biosensors and eye-tracking technology.
+His current research investigates the interplay between information systems and emotional contagion employing eye tracking, biosensors, and virtual reality.
+He is also working on studies that relate to digital transformation of work and digital platforms, as well as more specific topics such as privacy, cybersecurity, and online altruism.

 Maylis Saigot is a PhD Fellow at the Department of Digitalization at Copenhagen Business School.
 Her current research focuses on the emergence of collective moods during online team collaboration and the technological features that mediate this phenomenon.
 She uses a variety of research methods, including lab and online experiments.
 More broadly, her interests include team collaboration, neuroIS, organizational UX, and design science.